First Steps for Pregnancy Management Planning

 The scheduling of appointments and checkups with ASM level checks and other important milestones needs to be well-documented and presented in a way that feels doable and not overwhelming.

-Provide clear lines of communication for when potential issues arise so there’s no confusion.
+Provide clear lines of communication for when potential problems arise so there’s no confusion.